phenotypic/homebridge-web-sprinklers/examples/README.md

 ## Description

-This script is designed to interface with the plugin to expose the web-based sprinkler system.
-A maximum of 9 zones can be controlled using this script with the use of a relay board.
+This script is designed to interface with the plugin to expose the web-based sprinkler system with the use of a relay board.
+A maximum of 9 zones can be controlled using this script.

 ## Requirements